yegor256/takes/README.md

 }
 ```

-Let's see how that `User` class should look like:
+This is how that `User` class may look like:

 ```java
 @Immutable